 Important Notes:

-- Avoid Auditing, Insurance, and Statistics, and Population, Development, and Globalization if you are only preparing for the UPSC EPFO EO/AO exam.
+- Avoid Auditing, Insurance & Statistics, and Population, Development, & Globalization if you are only preparing for the UPSC EPFO EO/AO exam.

 - After completing this schedule, if you still have time for your UPSC EPFO exam, practice mock tests, revise, and stay updated on the latest current affairs.